cms-opendata-education/cms-jupyter-materials-english/README.md

 ## Contents
 - Introduction to Jupyter <br>
-  - This folder contains installation instructions, the very basics of Python programming and useful commands for creating and formatting Notebooks in Jupyter.
+  - This folder contains the very basics of Python programming and useful commands for creating and formatting Notebooks in Jupyter.
+If you prefer to run things from your own device, installation information can also be found from here.
 - Exercises with Open data
   - This folder contains several exercises to be carried out using Jupyter.
 - Data